Innova Captab Ltd (NSE: INNOVACAP) Q3 2026 Earnings Call dated Jan. 27, 2026

 Ankit Gupta

-Thanks for the opportunity again, sir.
-If you can talk about, you know, broadly, what would be the margin differential between the branded generics and our CDMO business.
+Thanks for the opportunity again.
+Sir, if you can talk about broadly what would be the margin differential between the Branded Generics and our CDMO business?

 Lokesh Bhasin